sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

 The Relation Tuple has a simple definition given as:

 ```
-tuple = (object, relation, user)
+tuple := (object, relation, user)
-object = namespace:id
+object := namespace:id
-user =  object | (object, relation)
+user :=  object | (object, relation)
-relation = string
+relation := string
-namespace = string
+namespace := string
-id = string
+id := string
 ```

 Intuitively, a Relation Tuple is a 3-tuple which contains a reference to an object, some named relation and an user.
-The 3-tuple ("article:zanzibar", "publisher", "coorporation:google") represents a relationship between the zanzibar article and the google coorporation.
+The 3-tuple `(article:zanzibar, publisher, coorporation:google)` represents a relationship between the zanzibar article and the google coorporation.

-More interestingly however is the variant of user given by the pair (object, relation).
-In the paper this pair is denoted an userset.
+More interestingly however is the variant of `user` given by the pair `(object, relation)`, in Zanzibar's white paper this pair is called `userset`.
 The userset is a convenient way to express a group of users.
-The users given by the userset is the set of all users which are referenced in a relationship given by the userset.
+The users given by the userset is the set of all users which are referenced in a relationship with the same object and relation as the userset.

-An example is in order:
+Example:
-Take the userset ("group:engineering", "member") and the tuples ("group:engineering", "memeber", "user:bob") and ("group:engineering", "memeber", "user:alice").
+Take the userset `(group:engineering, member)` and the tuples:

+- `(group:engineering, member, user:bob)`
+- `(group:engineering, member, user:alice)`.

-The userset ("group:engineering", "member") is equivalent to the users "bob" and "alice".
+The userset `(group:engineering, member)` is expands to the users `bob` and `alice`.

-A passing note: notice that nothing prevents usersets to contain tuples which themselves reference usersets.
-This means relation tuples are recursive and the relation tuples actually define a graph.
+Effectively usersets add a layer of indirection to the Relation Tuple.
+A Tuple can specify an Userset, and the Userset's Tuple can in turn specify an Userset.
+The Relation Tuple was designed to support recursive definitions.

 ## The Relation Graph